Adrian-DeLaCruz335/osticket-prereqs/README.md

 </p>
 <p>
-3. I Installed / Enabled IIS in Windows WITH CGI
-World Wide Web Services -> Application Development Features -> [X] CGI.</p>
-  This ensures the osTicket system can actually run on Windows.
-It allows the server to execute scripts such as PHP, the language osTicket is written in.
+3. Next, Internet Information Services (IIS) was enabled on the Windows machine, with CGI selected under World Wide Web Services → Application Development Features.
+Enabling CGI allows the server to execute PHP scripts used by osTicket.
   </p>

 </p>